keplarllp/dutch/README.md

 Dutch is a command-line app which uses the [Amazon MWS Products API] [apidoc] to check your competitors' prices on Amazon Marketplace.
 Dutch is written in Scala.

+## Usage

+    Usage of Dutch is as per the command-line help:

+    dutch: Version 0.1.
+Copyright (c) 2012, Orderly Ltd.

+    Usage: dutch [OPTIONS] outputfile [input] ...

+    OPTIONS
+    -c filename
+    --config filename  Configuration file.
+Defaults to "resources/example.conf" (within .jar) if not set
+    -n
+    --noheader         Flags that input CSV file(s) does not have a header row -q sep
+    --quote sep        Quote character to use for CSVs (defaults to ") -s sep
+    --separator sep    Separator character to use for CSVs (defaults to ,).
+Use \t for tab

+    PARAMETERS
+    outputfile  Output CSV file to write
+    input       Input CSV file(s) to read.
+If not specified, uses stdin (May be specified multiple times.)

 ## Copyright and License

 Dutch uses the Marketplace Web Service Products Java Library, copyright